 - Inaccessible fields, this may be in choosing your food option, or like I said, the end of the process by acknowledging the order, or payment.

-These three issues will prevent a person from ordering their take away.
+These three issues will prevent a person from ordering their takeaway.

-The frustration, is that there is no reason why these sites can’t be accessible, just correct accessible coding within the site.
+The frustration is that there is no reason why these sites can’t be accessible, just correct accessible coding within the site.

 The same is for looking up menus and booking a table at restaurants.

-The same issues are for using the site to book a table, as for the takeaway, with headings and fields can prevent a table being booked,
+The same issues are for using the site to book a table, as for the takeaway, with headings and fields can prevent a table from being booked,

 Although there is a number to book the old fashioned way, by using the phone to talk into.
-However, the reason for the ease of booking tables online, is so the staff that they have can concentrate on the people that are there eating, therefore, answering the phone in this day and age, may not be on top of their list of jobs to do.
+However, the reason for the ease of booking tables online is so the staff that they have can concentrate on the people that are there eating, therefore, answering the phone in this day and age, may not be on top of their list of jobs to do.

 Looking at a menu before going out, is a great help for me, as I can spend my own time looking over it and selecting what I fancy to eat at the restaurant.
 I do have to have some realisation in this, as there has been a time, or two, where they have not got what I had wanted when reading the menu online.
 But saying that, I still have an idea, or normally a second choice.

 However, not all of the menus are accessible.
 Just like choosing your food from a takeaway menu, if there are no headings, then it is difficult.
-The main issue concerning menus are those that are in a PDF format.
+The main issue concerning menus is those that are in PDF format.
 Now, PDFs can be accessible if they are produced correctly.
 Also some documents, words are pushed together, which makes it difficult to read, some with pictures to describe the choice, which then dangles the carrot for a screen reader user.
 With a title of the food, but no description and with some of the creative wording to some items, you need a description to work out what it is.